akc3n/akc3n.github.io/index.md

 ## [root@localhost ~]# whoami

-> I'm just an ordinary human that loves to learn, solve puzzles, and eating all types of food.
+> I'm just an ordinary human that loves to learn, solve puzzles, and eat all types of food.

 Passion for FOSS (Free and Open-Source Software).
 Privacy and Security Enthusiast.